 Reminiscing during a 1997 interview, Ambler shared some of his highlight memories: "I went straight up [to the Athletics] when I graduated in 1937.
 I joined the ball club on May 31st.
 I flew up to Washington from Duke and got on a train to St. Louis.
 That was my first game, the next day out in St. Louis, and I got a base hit the first time up to bat."

 Actually, Ambler made his major league debut on Friday, June 4, 1937, in a double-header at Sportsman's Park in St. Louis.
-The Browns came from behind, scoring five runs in the last three innings to win, 7-6.
+The Browns came from behind, scoring five runs in the last four innings to win, 7-6.
 Ambler, who played second base, singled in four trips, stole a base, and started a second-to-short-to-first double play.
 The Athletics won the nightcap, 4-3, as right-hander Harry Kelley spaced ten hits and won one of his 13 games to go with his league-leading 21 losses.
 Ambler helped the A's by rapping a single and a double in three at-bats.

 "Bill Cissell was the second baseman," Ambler remembered in 1997.
 "I don't know if you remember him.
 He was an alcoholic.
 Bill's idea of fun when he was on the road was to get with the cops and ride around to the bars and see what was going on.